1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Fire and Explosion Hazards

-• Negligible fire hazard when exposed to heat or flame.
+- Negligible fire hazard when exposed to heat or flame.

-• Slight explosion hazard when exposed to heat or flame.
+- Slight explosion hazard when exposed to heat or flame.

 Extinguishing Media: Dry chemical or carbon dioxide.
-(Emergency Response Guidebook (ERG), developed jointly by Transport Canada (TC), the U. S. Department of Transportation (DOT), the Secretariat of Transportation and Communications of Mexico (SCT).)
+(Emergency Response Guidebook (ERG), developed jointly by Transport Canada (TC), the U. S. Department of Transportation (DOT), and the Secretariat of Transportation and Communications of Mexico (SCT).)

 For larger fires, use water spray, fog, or regular foam (Emergency Response Guidebook, ERG.)